pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 A DAT file is considered as a data file.
 So only its Hexdump is displayed.

-In an Atari Disk Image (image of an Atari floppy disk), the Atari DOS files may have every kind of extensions.
+In an Atari disk Image (image of an Atari floppy disk), the Atari DOS files may have every kind of extensions.

 When a file type is unknown (that is not in the extension list of the previous **1.2 to 1.5 chapters** above), it is considered as *DAT* by the Tool in order to be displayed.
 Thus **DAT** is the *default* file type.

 ### 1.10.
 DCM Image files

 DCM disk image files have the **DCM** file extensions.
-They are open by the Tool, decompressed and then displayed as an ATR disk image file like this:
+They are open by the Tool, unpacked and then displayed as an ATR disk image file like this:

 ![image](https://github.com/user-attachments/assets/0c13a5e6-79fd-4abc-9ab7-94b4655a9ef7)